raspberrypilearning/interactive-animation/en/step_10.md

 I used the `when this sprite clicked`{:class="block3events"} block to create user interaction
 --- /task ---
 --- task ---
-I used `size`{:class="block3looks"} or `layer`{:class="block3looks"} blocks to make the animation appear more 3-dimensional
+I used `size`{:class="block3looks"} or `layer`{:class="block3looks"} blocks to make the animation appear three-dimensional
 --- /task ---
 --- task ---
-I tested my project and then made an improvement.
+I tested my project and then made an improvement
 --- /task ---

 You can go back and improve your project whenever you have time.